StackStorm/st2/docs/source/chatops/chatops.rst

 Adding new ChatOps commands
 ===========================

-ChatOps uses :doc:`Action aliases </aliases>` to define new ChatOps commands.
+ChatOps uses :doc:`/chatops/aliases` to define new ChatOps commands.

 ::